PabloMazurkiewicz/Laravel-Vue-HR-Manager/README.md

 If you are going to host the project on a server, further steps are required.
 Please consult the [Laravel Documentation](https://laravel.com/docs/8.x/deployment) for more information.

-# Features
-- ✅ Supports different roles; for admins to manage the system, and employees to view their data and make requests.
-- ✅ Organizes your organization's branches and departments and tracks their employees.
-- ✅ Tracks your employees valuable data, such as current and previous positions, salaries, and personal information.
-- ✅ Tracks your employees' attendance and leaves.
-- ✅ Supports Self-Taking Attendance for employees.
-- ✅ Supports IP-Based Attendance to ensure employees are taking their attendance from inside the organization itself.
-- ✅ Automatically calculates employee's work hours based on their shift, and shows their overtime/undertime hours.
-- ✅ Automatic payroll generation with the ability to review and overwrite payroll's data.
-- ✅ Supports Employee Evaluation for each in every payroll using weighted points, with the ability to use the points as a modifier to the salary.
-- ✅ Supports Emailing payroll to Employees upon Admin's approval.
-- ✅ Allows employees to make requests for leaves and complaints, with the option for admins to approve/reject them and provide a response, which will be visible in their dashboard and emailed to them.
-- ✅ Supports Calendar for meetings, events, holidays, and leaves.
-- ✅ Automatically accounts for holidays' and weekends' attendance and does not count them.
-- ✅ Provides an attendance dashboard for employees to track their attendance this year.
-- ✅ Allows employees to view all their data, including their attendance, requests, and payrolls.

-## Other Features
-- ✅ Single-Page-Application for better user experience.
-- ✅ Supports Light & Dark Mode.
-- ✅ Supports English and Arabic, and ready for translating to other languages.
-- ✅ Supports multiple currencies for salaries.
-- ✅ Log to track all changes in the system.
-- ✅ Robust validation system for every request.

 # System Behaviour
 - The system is designed for employees to take their attendances by themselves, but the admin can overwrite their entries and take the attendance manually.
 - If there is no attendance entry for an employee before midnight, the system will automatically mark them as absent.